MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite/ns-dwrite-dwrite_shaping_text_properties.md

 ### -field canBreakShapingAfter

 Glyph shaping can be safely cut after this point without affecting shaping before or after it.
-Otherwise, splitting a call to GetGlyphs would cause a reflow of glyph advances and shapes.
+Otherwise, splitting a call to [GetGlyphs](/windows/win32/api/dwrite/nf-dwrite-idwritetextanalyzer-getglyphs) would cause a reflow of glyph advances and shapes.

 ### -field reserved

-Reserved for use by shaping engine.
+Reserved for use by the shaping engine.

 Type: <b>UINT16</b>

 Reserved for future use.